 In February, Cardinal Velasio De Paolis, who is serving as papal delegate for the Legionaries of Christ, set up a five-man commission to listen to victims of the Legionaries’ founder and present their claims to the order.

-“Father Williams has enriched the faith of so many through his teaching, public speaking and writing, and has been a spiritual guide for many in the movement,” said Father Garza.
+“Fr.
+Williams has enriched the faith of so many through his teaching, public speaking and writing, and has been a spiritual guide for many in the movement,” said Fr.
+Garza.
 “That is what makes this failing such a painful reminder that we are all frail humans, in desperate need of God’s mercy.